 Minimum Personal Requirements

-- Be prohibited from entering Canada
+- must not be prohibited from entering Canada;

 - more than three years of experience as an active business owner-manager, or